Snow Business PPC: A Google Ads Guide

 Also, if you want to take it a step further, break these categories up by match types too.
 In turn, this helps with testing to see what’s performing the best.

-Then, create ads for those specific keywords and include it in the search term.
+Then, create ads for those specific keywords and include them in the search term.

 When you include the search term in your Google Ads, you’ll have the power to increase your relevancy to leads.
 In turn, this helps increase CTR’s and lower CPC’s (Costs Per Click).